mosrahman/Mzsoft.BCrypt/README.md

 # Mzsoft.BCrypt #

 BCrypt encryption utility implemented blowfish cipher trageted for .NET Standard.
-Supported platforms are .NET Core, .NET Framework, Xamarin.iOS, Xamarin.Android, Universal Windows Platform, Windows, Windows Phone also Windows Phone Silverlight
+Supported platforms are .NET Core, .NET Framework, Mono, Xamarin.iOS, Xamarin.Android, Universal Windows Platform, Windows, Windows Phone also Windows Phone Silverlight
 ## How to use it ##

 Add reference to your code like this.